ForoughiradLab/ForoughiradLab.github.io/_pages/team.md

 ![]({{ site.url }}{{ site.baseurl }}/images/teampic/IMG_7377_cropped.jpg){: style="width: 350px; float: left; border: 10px"}
 ### Zoe Olson - *Undergraduate Technician*
 <br>
-Zoe is an undergraduate Marine Biology major and Dive Technologies and Methods minor from Texas A&M University at Galveston.
-She is interested in researching cetacean behavioral and acoustic ecology on odontocetes such as killer whales and bottlenose dolphins.
-She also takes part in photography, which she hope will be useful in the Foroughirad lab and in my future research.
-Besides being a lab technician, she am also a member of Sea Aggie Dolphin Investigative Program, in which she photographs and collect behavioral data of the bottlenose dolphin population near Texas A&M Galveston.
+Zoe is an undergraduate Marine Biology major at Texas A&M University at Galveston.
+She is interested in behavioral and acoustic ecology on odontocetes such as killer whales and bottlenose dolphins.
+After completing her Bachelor’s degree, she plans on continuing her education with a masters and a PhD to pursue a career in killer whale research.
 <br>

 <br><br><br><br><br><br><br><br>